Economy of Bihar: Post-Independence

+1947–1979

-The sugar and vegetable oil industries were flourishing sectors of undivided Bihar.
-Until the mid fifties, 25% of India's sugar output was from Bihar; 50% of horticulture products were produced here.
-Rice and wheat were around 29% and Bihar was truly an agriculture power house in the days after independence.
+The sugar and vegetable oil industries were important sectors of undivided Bihar.
+Until the mid-1950s, a significant share of India's sugar output came from Bihar; in addition, a majority of horticulture products were produced there.
+Rice and wheat were around 29%, and Bihar was a leading agricultural producer during the period after independence.
 Dalmianagar was a large agri-industrial town.
-There have been attempts to industrialize the northern half of the state between 1950 and 1980: an oil refinery in Barauni, Barauni Fertiliser Plant, Barauni Thermal Power Station, a motor scooter plant at Fatuha, a power plant at Muzaffarpur and Bharat Wagon and Engineering at Muzaffarpur and Mokama.
-There are many factors behind the economic decline of Bihar.
-Many in Bihar blame the freight equalisation scheme, poor political vision, under-investments in the key sectors of agriculture, infrastructure and education.
-Others view cultural and political factors as reasons behind economic decline, especially in the 1980s and 1990s.
+There were attempts to industrialise the northern half of the state between 1950 and 1980: an oil refinery in Barauni, the Barauni Fertiliser Plant, the Barauni Thermal Power Station, a motor scooter plant at Fatuha, a power plant at Muzaffarpur, and the manufacturer Bharat Wagon and Engineering at Muzaffarpur and Mokama.
+There were multiple factors behind Bihar's economic decline.
+Many people in Bihar blame the freight equalisation scheme, poor political vision, and under-investments in the key sectors of agriculture, infrastructure, and education.
+Others view cultural and political factors as the reasons behind economic decline, especially during the 1980s and 1990s.

-The government between 1947 and 2000 supported the industrialisation of the southern half of the state rather than the north.
-This government is often blamed as the major cause of the lack of industrialisation in northern Bihar.
-The undivided Bihar government developed important industrial cities like Bokaro, Jamshedpur, Dhanbad and Ranchi in the south.
+Between 1947 and 2000, the government supported industrialisation in the southern half of the state, rather than in the northern half.
+That government is often blamed for a lack of industrialisation in northern Bihar.
+The undivided Bihar government developed important industrial cities such as Bokaro, Jamshedpur, Dhanbad and Ranchi in the south.
 The north remained the agricultural heart of the undivided state.
-The two regions complimented each other.
+Thus the two regions complemented each other.